rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 ROM.finalize
 ```

-## Default and Alternative Gatewasys
+## Default and Alternative Gateways

 If only one gateway is configured ROM will store it under `:default` name and
 it will be used in all relations.
 If you setup more than one gateway you can